Latroids and code invariants: Introduction

-In~\cite{gorla2022generalized} Gorla and Ravagnani studied linear codes over rings with arbitrary support.
-They proved that their generalized weights can be recovered from a monomial ideal.
+In~\cite{gorla2022generalized}, Gorla and Ravagnani studied linear codes over rings endowed with a support function.
+They extended the definition of generalized weights to this setting and proved that generalized weights can be recovered from a monomial ideal associated to the code via the support.
+However, as we observe in this paper, this ideal often does not contain enough information to recover the weight enumerator of the code.
 In the case of Hamming support, in~\cite{vertigan2004latroids} Vertigan proved that the weight enumerator of a linear code over a ring is determined by the Tutte polynomial of the associated latroid.
-In this paper we show that with similar ideas one can associate a latroid to a linear code over arbitrary support.
-Notice that the $(\Ll,r)$-polymatroids introduced by Alfarano and Byrne in~\cite{alfarano2023critical} are a special case of $\Z$-latroids.
-Similar ideas were also independently developed in \cite{pratihar2024lattice}.
-In general, latroids are an extremely useful tool in coding theory because they generalize the concepts of matroid, q-matroid, q-polymatroid, and sum matroid and thus allow us to associate a single combinatorial object with different classes of codes.
+In this paper, we show that one can associate a latroid to a linear code whose support function takes values in a lattice.
+This includes, e.g., the case of linear block codes, supported on sets, that of rank-metric codes, supported on vector spaces, and that of sum-rank metric codes, supported on products of vector spaces.
+In addition, notice that the $(\Ll,r)$-polymatroids introduced by Alfarano and Byrne in~\cite{alfarano2023critical} are a special case of $\Z$-latroids.
+Similar ideas were also developed independently in \cite{pratihar2024lattice}.
+In general, latroids allow us to treat many families of codes with a unified approach, as they recover matroids, $q$-matroids, $q$-polymatroids, and sum-matroids as special cases.
+Because of this, they are a powerful tool for streamlining our approach to the study of linear codes.